absmach/magistrala-docs/docs/authorization.md

 If the user has no such policy, the operation will be denied; otherwise, the operation will be allowed.

-In order to check whether a user has the policy or not, Mainflux makes a gRPC call to policies API, then policies sub-service handles the checking existence of the policy.
+In order to check whether a user has the policy or not, Magistrala makes a gRPC call to policies API, then policies sub-service handles the checking existence of the policy.

 All policies are stored in the Postgres Database.
-The database responsible for storing all policies is deployed along with the Mainflux.
+The database responsible for storing all policies is deployed along with the Magistrala.

 ## Predefined Policies

-Mainflux comes with predefined policies.
+Magistrala comes with predefined policies.

 ### Users service related policies

-- By default, Mainflux allows anybody to create a user.
+- By default, Magistrala allows anybody to create a user.
 - The admin has a special policy indicating that the user is admin.
 This is implemented using roles as the following:
   `<admin_id>` has `admin` role as part of its description.